alaric-visi/semaphore/README.md

 # SemaphoreFlow

-A Flutter mobile application for learning, translating, and quizzing yourself on the flag semaphore signaling system.
+A Flutter mobile application for learning, translating, and quizzing yourself on the flag semaphore signalling system.

 ## Features